nikhleshtaneja07/hydroconsultant/readme.md

 -Download the project in zip file, move the project in xampp/htdocs folder.

--Create a database, ndjobs.sql in phpmyadmin and import tables from ndjobs.sql file (located in the project folder).

--Run the project on the local server in your browser(for example localhost/ndjobs-master/).
+-Run the project on the local server in your browser(for example localhost/hydroconsultant-master/).

 THANK YOU FOR CONSIDERING.